sahmadr/ColDataUtil/README.md

                 using c=COLUMNNUMBER (using zero-based indexing); however, if the COLUMNNAME has already been specified for the Cycle option (see above), then it cannot be specified again;
-                by default, the filename is generated automatically using the input filename, the COLUMNNUMBER and the BEGINROW and ENDROW but another filename may be given using o=FILENAME, or o=no may be passed to suppress the filing of FFT results.
+                by default, the filing of complete FFT results is suppressed but this behavior may be changed by passing "o" as a parameter after specifying -f or --fourier, which automatically generates the file using the input filename, the COLUMNNUMBER and the BEGINROW and ENDROW, or another filename may be given using o=FILENAME.

                 NOTE: To calculate FFT, this program uses the popular FFTW library by Matteo Frigo and Steven G. Johnson.
 Reference: